mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "Why don't you take your stories somewhere else?"

 "Ah I see.
 Why am I even here?" he asked disingenuously.
-"Well I figured you'd have met my litle blue-eyed monster by now, and well, that bothers me a little bit."
+"Well I figured you'd have met my little blue-eyed monster by now, and well, that bothers me a little bit."
 He moved from the pillar, closer to Melna, and stood facing her eye-to-eye.

 "Caus I rather like keeping that thing a secret."